-Moscow Europe Travel Guide: Tips, Safety & Costs
+Moscow Europe Travel Guide: Travel Tips, Costs & Itinerary

-For more on this part of the trip, also see our How to Book Trains in Europe for First-Time Visitors and Madrid Travel Guide: Budget, Itinerary & Tips.
+For more trip-planning advice, see our How to Book Trains in Europe for First-Time Visitors and Madrid Travel Guide: Budget, Itinerary & Tips.

 Is Moscow in Europe?

 Yes.
-Moscow is located in the European part of Russia, west of the Ural Mountains, which traditionally divide Europe and Asia.
-Most of Russia’s population lives in this western region, and Moscow has historically served as the political, economic, and cultural center of European Russia.
+Moscow is located in the European part of Russia, west of the Ural Mountains, which traditionally separate Europe and Asia.
+As Russia’s capital, Moscow serves as the country’s political, economic, and cultural center.

 Current Travel Advisory for Moscow

 Travel conditions for Russia can change rapidly.
-Many Western governments, including the United States, United Kingdom, Canada, Australia, and several EU countries, currently maintain high-level travel advisories related to the ongoing conflict in Ukraine.
+Many governments maintain high-level travel advisories related to the ongoing conflict in Ukraine and other geopolitical factors.

 Why Travelers Visit Moscow